aristath/kirki-helpers/README.md

 require_once get_template_directory() . '/inc/class-my-theme-kirki.php';
 ```

-Once you do the above, instead of using `Kirki` to add your config, panels, sections & fields as documented in the [Kirki Documentation], you will have to use your own class.
+Once you do the above, instead of using `Kirki` to add your config, panels, sections & fields as documented in the [Kirki Documentation](https://kirki.org) examples, you will have to use your own class.

 Example: